 This innovative approach has all the advantages of small molecule drugs – the molecules can be produced cost efficiently in large quantities, and taken by patients orally.
 In addition, the 3D structures make the molecules more specific and less likely to be toxic, and open up new possibilities for treating otherwise undruggable conditions.

 PrecisionLife is an innovative Oxford-based AI enabled precision medicine company.
 We specialise in using AI computational approaches to find associations across large and complex ‘multi-omic’ (genomic, transriptomic, proteomic) data sets .
 Our aim is to enable new precision medicine discoveries through the application of advanced data science.

 Our data platform enables us to find new insights about disease risk, therapy response, and identify new druggable targets across a range of disease conditions.
 We also use our platform to stratify patient populations, enabling a precision medicine approach to previously untreatable conditions, and improving the probability of drug development success.

-precisionlife’s innovative tools enable the personalization at scale required to deliver next generation precision medicine.
-Led by CEO Dr Steve Gardner, precisionlife was founded by a diverse team of highly experienced life science, healthcare, AI and computer science experts.
+PrecisionLife’s innovative tools enable the personalization at scale required to deliver next generation precision medicine.
+The company was founded by a diverse team of highly experienced life science, healthcare, AI and computer science experts.